HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 };
 ```

-Key ddns-update-key can be deleted from the file on the secondary.
+Key ddns-update-key can be deleted from the file on the secondary nameserver.

 Restart named on secondary